sena-00/bandit/README.md

 done
 ~~~~
 It is crucial to add `sleep 0.02`.
 If you dont do that, you'll overflow netcat, and after a few tries, nc will either timeout, or stop working.
 Lets change the permissions with `chmod 777 bruteforce.sh`.
-Run the script with `./bruteforce.sh | nc localhost 30002`.
-The last line should show the correct password for the next level.

 <p align="center">
 <img src="https://github.com/sena-00/bandit/assets/156020094/321a0239-3b87-469e-a14c-99e15ba55f3f" width="600" height="500">
 </p>

-Lets now use netcat to connect to the localhost on port 30002 `nc localhost 30002 < combinations.txt`
+Run the script with `./bruteforce.sh | nc localhost 30002`.
+The last line should show the correct password for the next level.

 <p align="center">
 <img src="https://github.com/sena-00/bandit/assets/156020094/8a4f5d64-df4e-48c2-bc04-50ff27756e8f" width="600" height="500">